Articles on: Internet.

 Great!

-However, if this is not the first time you have experienced this issue, contact Tech Support directly via SMS or Facebook Messenger as there may be an underlying issue that requires further investigation.
+However, if this isn’t the first time you’ve experienced this issue, contact Tech Support directly via SMS or Facebook Messenger as there may be an underlying issue that requires further investigation.

-🚦My modem has the correct light pattern, but the eero LED is red.
+🚦My modem has the correct light pattern, but the router is offline.

-1) Ensure the ethernet cable between the modem and eero is connected securely.
+1. Ensure the ethernet cable between the modem and router is connected securely.
 You should hear a ‘click’ when both ends are pushed in all the way.

-I’ve waited 5 minutes and the eero LED is still red.
+I’ve waited 5 minutes and the Wi-Fi is still down.

 Contact Tech Support directly via SMS or Facebook Messenger for support.

-Let Tech Support know you’ve already soft reset the eero and checked the ethernet cable.
+Let Tech Support know you’ve already reset the modem and router and checked the ethernet cable.

 I’ve waited 5 minutes and my service is back online.